kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-05-08-google-alphabet-earnings-report.md

 ## How Does Google (Alphabet) Earn Revenue: Revenue Breakdown

-Alphabet's revenue grew by 23% in 2018 to $136.8bn and all of it is thanks to Google because "Other Bets" businesses revenue is nearly non-existent.
+**Alphabet's revenue grew by 23% in 2018 to $136.8bn** and all of it is thanks to Google because "Other Bets" businesses revenue is nearly non-existent.

-Revenue growth of 23% is a solid result in line with growth that we saw the previous year.
+**Revenue growth of 23% is a solid** result in line with growth that we saw the previous year.
 So how did Google did it?

-Most of the revenue (85%) comes from advertising, and it was growing in line with overall revenue growth.
+**Most of the revenue (85%) comes from advertising**, and it was growing in line with overall revenue growth.
 It means that 85 cents from every dollar that Alphabet earns are coming from ads.

 See revenue breakdown by segment below.
 Overall, all segment growth is roughly similar except for advertising revenue on non-google sites that grew only by 14%, but it in line with previous year growth for this segment, but this was offset by a higher increase in revenues in Other Google segment.

 ### Google/Alphabet annual revenue breakdown
-- sdfsdfdsf

 |(in billions $)    | 2016     | 2017    | 2018     | 2018 % Growth|
 |-------------------|------:|------:|------:|------:|